 One of the common mistakes among SaaS businesses is the forgetfulness of customers after they activate their accounts.
 So always ensure that customers get continued value from the SaaS product.

 Gamification is one of the crucial strategies that will set your SaaS marketing on another level.
+By incorporating gamification software, you can leverage the power of rewards and competition to enhance the customer experience.
 While everyone loves rewards, you can be sure that rewarding your customers will always generate an excellent customer experience.
 Thus, to drive more engagement, always ensure that you make the experience with your SaaS product more competitive with increased conversions through rewards for achieving certain milestones.

 Sharing success celebrations with customers